artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 ^^^^^^^^^^^^^

 As of Archivematica 1.7, installing Elasticsearch is optional.
-Elasticsearch powers the indexes that are used for searching in the :ref:`Backlog <backlog>`, :ref:`Appraisal <appraisal>`, and/or :ref:`Archival Storage <archival-storage>`.
+Elasticsearch powers the indexes that are used for searching in the :ref:`Backlog <backlog>` and/or :ref:`Archival Storage <archival-storage>`.
 Installing Archivematica without Elasticsearch results in reduced consumption of compute resources and lower operational complexity.
-Disabling Elasticsearch means that the Backlog, Appraisal, and/or Archival Storage tabs will not appear in the user interface and their functionality will not be available.
+Disabling Elasticsearch means that the Backlog and/or Archival Storage tabs will not appear in the user interface and their functionality will not be available.

 By setting the ``archivematica_src_search_enabled`` configuration attribute, administrators can define how many things Elasticsearch